Have severely matted and hair nothing is working? Here’s a quick guide on how to detangle matted hair painlessly and naturally.

 Related: Best Shampoo For Tangled Hair

-While any hair type can go through this pesky hair concern, people with naturally curly, kinky, or coily hair are particularly prone to the issue.
+While any hair type can go through this pesky hair concern, people with naturally curly hair, kinky, or coily hair are particularly prone to the issue.
 Adding to that, let’s not forget that taking the matter into our own hands without any proper research can take a toll on our shafts.

 So, what should we do?
 I mean, sure, professional help is always the last resort, but who wants to invest that much money every time their hair gets matted?